AutodeskGames/stingray-docs/source/interactive_help/managing_content/loading_unloading/defining_packages.md

 `BUNDLE = <boolean>`

 >	If you set this value to `false`, no bundle will be generated from this package.
-This can be useful if you want to define a package only for organizational purposes (e.g. for use with the `SUBTRACT_PACKAGE` setting), but you do not need to use it independently in your game.
+This can be useful if you want to define a package only for organizational purposes (e.g. for use with the `SUBTRACT_PACKAGE` setting), but you do not need your gameplay code to load and unload it independently in the engine.